 Computers, TV’s, mobile phones, HVAC systems, lights, appliances, washer/dryers… we use a lot of electricity – way more than people did 50+ years ago.
 This means that electrical systems in old homes weren’t built to keep up with modern usage.

 One frequent electric problem in older homes is knob and tube wiring, which was common in homes up until 1950.
 The main problems are deteriorating insulation, risky connectors and a lack of grounding in the system.
-The wires get hotter as more electricity is used, meaning knob and tube wiring can become a
+The wires get hotter as more electricity is used, meaning knob and tube wiring can become a fire hazard.
+This outdated wiring is not only dangerous; many insurance companies won’t even insure homes with knob and tube.
+Frequently, they will insist the knob and tube wiring is replaced.

 To see if the home still has knob and tube wiring, take a look in the basement and attic at the exposed joists.
 If you see white ceramic knobs nailed to the supports with electrical wires running through them, you’re looking at knob and tube wiring.